 Five Pillars for Moving the Needle in Your Marketing Efforts

-We enjoyed our role as the preferred marketing partner for the 2021 Small Business Expo in Dallas.
-It was fun working with this high-energy organization that puts on a one-day event designed to help you and your small business from every angle.
+If you haven’t heard, we were chosen as the preferred marketing agency for the Small Business Expo in Dallas.
+We had so much fun working with this high-energy organization that puts on a one-day event designed to help you and your small business from every angle!

-From speed networking and industry-specific vendors to educational workshops put on by industry experts, this was a power-packed day designed to give small businesses a healthy dose of inspiration, support, ideas and help.
+From speed networking and industry-specific vendors to educational workshops put on by industry experts (hey, that’s us!), this was a power-packed day designed to give small businesses plenty of inspiration, support, ideas and help.
+It was a fun time!

 Our own Haynes Hudson, Director of Accounts, and Tammy Hinojos, Director of Editorial Services, served on the panel of industry experts and presented a workshop titled Blueprint for Breakthrough: Why Build It and They Will Come is Not Enough.

-In it, we laid out five pillar strategies for marketing your business.
-The session went really well, and so many entrepreneurs and small business owners approached us afterward to chat more about ideas they have, challenges they’re facing and what are the next steps for breaking through with their business.
+In it, they laid out five pillar strategies for marketing your business.
+The session went really well, and so many entrepreneurs and small business owners approached them afterward to chat more about ideas they have, challenges they’re facing and what are the next steps for breaking through with their business.

 Trust a Marketing Expert